-I located a couple and popped them in my back (I purchased them of course).
+I located a couple and popped them into my backpack (I purchased them of course).

 When we finally boarded the aircraft I pulled out ‘The Uncommon Reader’ and glanced at the front cover – ‘a masterpiece of comic brevity’.
-Then I began reading, already with a smile on my face.
+Then I began reading, already with a prempted smile.

 You get 120 pages of page turning addiction, and is a book aimed at everyone.
 It’s funny, serious, technical and light all at the same time, and the premise along with the characterisation is just superb.